What Do I Teach After the AP Spanish Exam?

 RECIPE

+A great way to further educate students about culture is to acquaint them with cuisine from Spanish-speaking countries.
 Students prepare a recipe from a Spanish-speaking country and do a three to four-minute oral presentation explaining how they prepared the dish.
-In order to do this without the aid of Google Translate (UGH!), they will need a list of vocabulary.
+In order to do this without the aid of Google Translate or Chat GPT (UGH!), your non-native speakers will need a list of words for food vocabulary.

 Confession: Even I need a vocab list.
 Even though I lived in Spain and Mexico, I didn’t spend much time in the kitchen.
 And when I lived in France, I accidentally put cayenne pepper in my apple pie instead of cinnamon.
 My poor French friends didn’t get to taste American apple pie.
 But I digress…